 Movement for Business Purpose Entrepreneurs Impact Multinationals

-The multinationals respond by changing their own business practices and policies, restructuring to compete effectively—and often do so by acquiring pathfinding startups and purpose driven ventures.
-In a report, Accenture, the consultants, recently made the point that established companies of tomorrow will behave more like their disruptive, smaller competitors of today.
-Deloittes, another consulting behemoth also said this year, that, “Purpose (my italics) is deeply embedded in the organization of the future.
+The multinationals respond by changing their own business practices and policies, restructuring to compete effectively—and often do so by acquiring pathfinder startups and purpose driven ventures.
+In a report, Accenture, the consultants made the point that established companies of tomorrow will behave more like their disruptive, smaller competitors of today.
+Deloittes, another consulting behemoth also said that, “Purpose (my italics) is deeply embedded in the organization of the future”.

 Purpose Driven Companies Acquired by Multinationals